-The School is committed to contributing to the cultural life of Birmingham and the wider West Midlands.
-We do this through working closely with partner colleges and schools, by maintaining close links with cultural institutions such as the Birmingham and Midland Institute (BMI) and Birmingham Museum and Art Gallery (BMAG), and by working with agencies such as Writing West Midlands.
-In all of this we seek to widen participation and provide opportunities for the community to engage with the discipline and the University.
+The School contributes to the cultural life of Birmingham and the wider West Midlands by: working closely with partner colleges and schools; maintaining close links with cultural institutions such as the Birmingham and Midland Institute (BMI) and Birmingham Museum and Art Gallery (BMAG); and working with agencies such as Writing West Midlands.
+The aim is to provide opportunities for the community to engage with the discipline and the University.

 7 Course Awards

 7a Name of Final Award Level Credits

 Awarded

-Bachelor of Arts with Honours English and Drama 6 480
+Bachelors of Arts Degree with Honours English Literature 6 480

 7b Exit Awards and Credits Awarded

-Foundation Certificate English and Drama 120
+Foundation Certificate English and English Literature 3 120

-Certificate of Higher Education English and Drama 4 240
+Certificate of Higher Education English Literature 4 240

-Diploma of Higher Education English and Drama 360
+Diploma of Higher Education English Literature 5 360

-Bachelor of Arts English and Drama 6 420
+Bachelor of Arts English Literature 6 420